rhaamo/Teensy-Incident-light-meter/USAGE.md

   - top-right: RAW visible value
   - bottom: calculated LUX value

-  You can also press the encoder button to Hold the LUX value, no indicator implemented yet.
+  You can also press the encoder button to Hold the LUX value, hold will be indicated on bottom right.

 ### Mary